 Director: Louis Lumière.
-Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own version of it called the “Cinematograph” which they used to capture short clips (two minutes or less) like this short movie of factory workers leaving for the day.
+Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own version of the device called the “Cinématographe” which they used to capture short clips (two minutes or less) like this brief clip of factory workers leaving the Lumière for the day.

 L’arroseur arrosé (1895)

 Director: Louis Lumière.
-L’arroseur arrosé is quick gag-film in which a young boy plays a prank on an older man by stepping on a hose he is using to water his garden, only to release it moments later allowing the water to spray in the man’s face.
+L’arroseur arrosé is quick gag-film in which a young boy plays a prank on an older man by stepping on a garden hose, only to release it moments later spraying the man’s face with water.
 It is, perhaps, the earliest example of a narrative and comedy film.

 The Execution of Mary Queen of Scots (1895)

 Director: Alfred Clark.
-The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving film using a special effect, namely the ‘stop trick.’
+The film is sometimes called “The Execution of Mary Stuart” (1895) and it is the earliest surviving movie to use a special effect, namely the ‘stop trick.’
 It lasts about 18 seconds and it was produced by Thomas Edison.
 Alfred Clark was the supervising director of Edison’s film division.

 Georges Méliès Short Films (1896-1912)

 Director: George Méliès.
 George Méliès is the great French pioneer of early narrative and special effects-based films.
 These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each movie as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
 His world is often disordered and scrambled with characters frantically searching about as objects and people disappear in and out of frame.
-Méliès created hundreds of films in his heyday, and only a small selection survives today, but what has survived is extraordinary.
+Méliès created hundreds of films in his prime, and only a small selection of his corpus survives today, but what has survived is extraordinary.